Crazy Vegan Kitchen

 • Legumes– Switch out the chickpeas for butter beans, black beans, or even kidney beans.

-More healthy vegan dinner recipes to try
+More vegan dinner recipes to try

 • Ratatouille